Skip to main content

 • Access Key Secret: ZYXwvutsrqpoNMLkJiHgfeDCBA

 Here is a pseudo sample with Amazon ElastiCache for Redis as an example.
-You can also switch to other types of databases (refer to JuiceFS Supported Databases for details).
+You can also use other types of databases.
+Refer to JuiceFS Supported Databases for details.

 redis://<username>:<password>@<Database-IP-or-URL>:6379/1